bugsnag/maze-runner/README.md

 The test harness launches a mock API which awaits requests from sample applications.
-Using the runner, each scenario is executed and the requests are validates to have to correct fields and values.
+Using the runner, each scenario is executed and the requests are validated to have to correct fields and values.
 Uses Gherkin and Cucumber under the hood to draft semantic tests.

 ## Setting up a new project